morgangraphics/ansible-role-nvm/README.md

 1. If you specify `nodejs_version` and `nvm_commands` as part of your playbook, `nodejs_version` will be ignored.
 1. If you do not explicitly specify the `nvm install <VERSION>` as part of the `nvm_commands` e.g. `"nvm install v10.15.1"` Node.js **WILL NOT** be installed and any subsequent commands **WILL NOT** WORK as expected.
-1. NVM is stateless in that if you have multiple versions of Node installed on a machine, you may have to run `nvm use <VERSION>` as part of your script to run the Node version you want/expect.
+1. NVM is stateless in that if you have multiple versions of Node installed on a machine, AND you have not set a default e.g. `nvm alias default v10.15.1` you may have to run `nvm use <VERSION>` as part of your script to run the Node version you want/expect.

 ## Issues
 If you are getting a "cannot find /usr/bin/python" error.
 It is due to OS's that run Python 3 by default (i.e. Fedora).
 You will need to specify the Ansible python interpreter variable in the inventory file or via the command line